-By timothy from Slashdot's arise-workers-and-throw-off-your-ah-what-the-hell department
+By timothy from Slashdot's never-underestimate-a-hyperloop-full-of-tapes department

-By timothy from Slashdot's who-will-find-the-loopholes? department
+By timothy from Slashdot's upgrade-your-basement-or-garret department

 An anonymous reader writes: You just plug in the HDMI feed, and you're in the cockpit of the drone," the CEO of the new Drone Racing League tells Wired.
 "Everyone from Oculus on is expecting to have VR headsets in every home for entertainment consumption, and we're a natural use for it."
 In anticipation of a new mass entertainment, the Drone Racing League released new footage Thursday highlighting one of their complicated competition courses, "a concrete steampunk torture chamber with cast-iron columns and massive hulking turbines from another era" described as The Gates of Hell. "[T]hese young drone pilots are not just enjoying themselves, but also inventing a new sport," reports one technology site, asking whether we'll ultimately see "drone parks" or even drone demolition derbies and flying robot wars.
 In an article titled "When Video Games Get Real," they quote one pilot who says it feels like skateboarding in the 1990's, "with a small group of people pushing the envelope and inventing every day" — this time wearing virtual reality googles to experience the addictive thrill of flying.Read Replies (0)